Updated November 2, 2021; Original Post: January 27, 2020

 We’ve all lost our temper at some point or another, and as you’ve most likely experienced yourself, often everything ends up resolved in a relatively civil manner.

-Some situations, however, only end when assault charges are filed.
-First hand or not, you probably know that, too.
-What you may not know is there’s more to assault charges than what you see in a hand-to-hand barroom brawl.
+Some situations, however, get out of control and people’s emotions get the best of them and only end when assault or deadly conduct charges are filed.
+Firsthand or not, you probably know that, too.
+What you may not know is there’s more to assault charges than what you see in a hand-to-hand bar room brawl.

-When you’re the kind of Texan who exercises your right to bear arms regularly… there’s an increased chance of being charged with “deadly conduct” should an altercation arise.
+When you’re the kind of Texan who exercises your right to bear arms regularly and believe in being ready to respond to someone else’s deadly aggression… there’s an increased chance of being charged with “deadly conduct” should an altercation arise.

 Deadly Conduct Charges in Texas